tparveen/TF-DataScience/14-Experimental-design-A-B/2-A-B_testing.md

 ### Will new uniforms help a gym's business?

 1) This question is very vague.
 What does Gym's business mean? does that mean getting new customers? retaining existing customers? retaining employees? reducing employee churn?
 Once that is figured out - The A/B test would be to see if the gym will have a controlled version and a test version of test.
-Lets assume its asking a new uniform attracts new customers or not
+Lets assume its asking a new uniform attracts new customers or not.
+Based on that we can do an A/B test with controlled version where no change in uniform will be done and a test version where the new uniform will be used.

 2) Sample: The samples are divided in 2 groups.
 Does the gym have more than one facility?
 If so, then Maybe have one facility (Group A) will have employees with the existing uniform.
 The other facility (Group B) will have employees with new uniform.